Ibexian/EastMeetsKitchen/_posts/2016-06-30-aquafaba vanilla sponge cake.md

 ---

 This is the much awaited aquafaba vanilla sponge cake.
-I'm so excited by this recipe because it's a real game changer for vegan cakes, which tend to be very dry and dense due to the lack of eggs used.
-In addition, it was my first time working with aquafaba and just like the amazement I got watching egg whites being whipped into meringues when I was six, I got that same feeling watching chickpea liquid being whipped into foamy, marshmallow cream now.
+I'm so excited by this recipe because it's a real game changer for vegan cakes, which tend to be overly dry and dense due to the lack of eggs.
+Another reason I'm excited is because this was my first time working with aquafaba and just like the amazement I got watching egg whites being whipped into meringues when I was six, I got that same feeling watching chickpea liquid being whipped into foamy, marshmallow cream now.

 <figure class="half">
 <img src="/images/213-3.jpg">